Gangsta Granny

-Gangsta Granny is a 2011 British children's comedy fiction book, written by David Walliams, illustrated by Tony Ross and published by HarperCollins.
+Gangsta Granny is a 2011 British children's comedy fiction book written by David Walliams, illustrated by Tony Ross and published by HarperCollins.
 A sequel, titled Gangsta Granny Strikes Again!, was published in 2021.
+In 2026, the book was permanently taken out of print by HarperCollins as part of their announcement to stop selling and reprinting titles by David Walliams.

 Plot

 Ben, an 11-year old, curious boy, hates having to stay with his old Granny every Friday because his parents go to see a dancing show named Strictly Stars Dancing which is a parody of Strictly Come Dancing.
-He finds it boring and repetitive as his Granny always feeds him cabbage-related dishes, most commonly cabbage soup and cabbage chocolate, and they are constantly playing Scrabble, plus her television hasn't been working since the 1900s.
+He finds it boring and repetitive as his Granny always feeds him cabbage-related dishes, most commonly cabbage soup and cabbage chocolate, and they are constantly playing Scrabble, plus her television has not been working since the 1990s.
 Ben loves plumbing and is a long-term subscriber to the magazine Plumbing Weekly, which he buys every week from Raj's newsagent.
 Ben's parents disapprove of him being a plumber, as their ambition for their only child was to be a professional ballroom dancer like the one they used to watch every Friday.
+Ben subsequently learns that his grandmother had been an international jewel thief, and joins her in a plot to steal the crown jewels.